2025 Green Party of England and Wales leadership election: Campaign

 Two slates were nominated: a joint ticket by incumbent co-leader Adrian Ramsay alongside Ellie Chowns, and a separate ticket of Zack Polanski standing as a single candidate.
 The senior political correspondent of The Guardian, Peter Walker, said that the election has presented Green members with a choice similar to that in the last election in 2021: either "election-focused professionals" or "insurgent activists".
 He also made the point that the joint Ramsay/Chowns ticket was expected to be the favourites, but suggested that any side could win.

 Before nominations closed, the Green-focused political blog, Bright Green, published an article suggesting that the race would be between the two high-profile tickets, and that it was unlikely any third ticket could garner enough support to win.
-Polanski has been variously described as the 'favourite' (New Statesman, 8 July) and the 'frontrunner' (Huffington Post, 26 July; Financial Times, 6 August).
+Polanski was variously described as the 'favourite' (New Statesman, 8 July) and the 'frontrunner' (Huffington Post, 26 July; Financial Times, 6 August).
 Summarising commentator opinion, The Guardian suggested that those expressing a view thought that Polanski would win, 'perhaps quite easily'; in the same live blog covering a hustings, they claimed there was 'nothing' that suggested the commentator consensus was wrong.

 On the day voting opened, on 1 August, Channel 4 suggested that the leadership race was one focused on "style over substance" and what groups the Greens should appeal to.
 They said that "there isn't much difference in the two sides' offerings".

 On 17 August, The Guardian reported that senior figures in the party believed that Polanski was starting to 'pull away' from Ramsay/Chowns, with a growing expectation he would win.
 Allies of Ramsay disputed this, claiming the race was much closer.